-I’m kind of purist here, but there is one thing that always needs to be there: the highest quality salt you can find.
+One thing that always needs to be there is the highest quality salt you can find.
 Have some sort of fancy Hawaiian black or pink salt hanging out somewhere you got as a gift a few years ago, or a teeny bag of French fluer de sel or sel de Camargue?
 This is where you use that salt, and it can be the only garnish you might need.

 In a close second to salt for me is some sort of delicate onion-y herb, chives, garlic chives and the flowers of all of them are fantastic garnishes.